 Adobe Garamond is the most beautiful serif font, and I think we can all agree that the serif fonts are generally more characterful, more interesting and generally more lovely than the sans serif fonts.
 Which means that of all the fonts in the world, Adobe Garamond is the most beautiful font, period.

 Arial vs. Helvetica.
-I was going to say what a piece of crap I thought Arial was compared to Helvetica—and I really detest it—but I’m not sure why.
+I was going to say what a piece of crap I thought Arial was compared to Helvetica—and I really detest it—but why?
 I hate the diagonally-cut terminals, but a few of the letterforms really are a bit better: the lower case “a” in the regular weight doesn’t have the quirky spur like Helvetica has, and the uppercase “G” is really quite lovely.
 But overall it’s just a bit too geometrical and somehow unrefined.

 Frutiger is fantastic.
 I used to think it was the “new” Helvetica and then I didn’t anymore and now I do again.
 It looks “modern” but also warm, friendly and open.
 But in a Minnesotan kinda way: happy enough to see you but not so much that we need to hug.